 East Fork Trail #139 is a 7.2 mile lightly trafficked out and back trail located near Stevenson, Washington that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 The trail starts at the Forest Road 4200-514 bridge, crossing the East Fork Lewis River.
 The trail follows the East Fork upstream.
 1 mile from the start, the East Fork must be crossed at a ford which may be difficult during periods of high water.
 Beyond the ford the trail continues upstream another 1 mile to a second ford near Poison Gulch.
 Beyond the second ford the trail climbs steeply toward Little Lookout Mountain and it ends at Forest Road 41.